 Enjoy the beach and La Leona Lodge hammocks before we begin go make our own coconut oil from scratch.
 Led by a local woman from a nearby village, you will see what it takes to make coconut oil that you will get to take home.

-►Day 7: Beach Resort & Women’s Cultural Exchange – Beach Hike – Taxi Transfer to Puerto Jimenez – Cultural exchange with local women of Puerto Jimenez
+►Day 7: Beach Hike – Taxi Transfer to Puerto Jimenez – Women’s Cultural Exchange

 Sleep in.
 Wake gently on your own, or get up early for guided bird hike at dawn.
 We will enjoy a leisurely morning, taking in the last bit of the jungle camp.
 Come to breakfast with your backpack packed and ready to load onto the horse cart, it will go ahead before we do.
 Mid-morning we hike back up the beach to meet our taxis and return to Puerto Jimenez.
 Lunch will be packed to go and eaten on the way.